 Before we get too far into the experiment, it must be pointed out your muse has come quite the distance from the childhood days of using Husqvarna chainsaw grease for chain lube.
 My dad had a jug of it in our ‘smokehouse’ (we had an old farmhouse), and I crammed a stick into the jug.
 I would remove the stick every once in a while and lather up the pivots to keep my bike rolling.
 As I moved onto road I chased the eternal favored lube.
-Some stuff seemed to evaporate moments after I applied a healthy dosage of lube.
-Some brands require warming the lube prior to application.
-Other brands bragged to last 1,000 miles or more.
+Some stuff seemed to evaporate moments after I application.
+Other brands require warming up prior to usage.
+One brand bragged to last 1,000 miles or more.
 But that means 1,000 miles of grit and gunk build up, even when wiped down.

 Immediately after a wet Kermesse Sport Sourland Semi-Classic at the end of last month I found myself needing to hose of the bike in cyclocross pit fashion with a bike stand, a bucket of suds, an oversized sponge, and a power washer.
 New Jersey gravel roads carry an extra ingredient.
 Sand never makes a drivetrain sound healthy.
-The chain sucked up its fair share of road grit and sand on the metric century opening spring classics.
-I gave special attention to the chain to relieve it of its grinding sound.
-After a once-over with a rag to absorb residual moisture from the hose, I pulled out the Nixfrixshun Ultimate Chain Lube and applied it as directed, nearly every other pivot.
+The chain sucked up its fair share of road grit and sand on the metric century opening spring classic.
+I gave special attention to the chain to relieve it of its abrasive content.
+After a once-over with a rag to absorb residual moisture, I pulled out the Nixfrixshun Ultimate Chain Lube and applied it as directed, nearly every other pivot.
 In some places it was begging for more, but for the most part I followed the direction on the label stating ‘A little goes a long way.’

 Throughout the week I found myself on the trainer and heard everything except a noisy chain.
-The gunk and grit I expected to appear long after the ride never did.
-I thought wiping off excess lube after rides would cause it to disappear over the weeks.
-It did not.
-Perhaps it would struggle to stand up to the melting snow puddles.
+The chorus of gunk and grit I expected to hear long after the ride never did.
+Perhaps it would struggle to stand up to the melting snow puddles on further outdoor rides.
 Weeks later and the drivetrain is still peaceful and grit-free.
 Furthermore, the chain stays were clear of excessive lube, a personal pet peeve.

 With this weekend’s Hell of Hunterdon forecasted to be a bit wet from the residual three nor’easters that have hit the area in recent weeks, I have full confidence in the Nixfrixshun chain lube to absorb the grit of New Jersey pave sectors and wick it to the outside for an easy wipe-down.
 With the quick wipe down the chain shines once again and is a sight worth looking at while digging deep to close the gap.
 For those who maintain their own rigs, this is two ounces of wholesomeness.
 Once you’re finished using the two ounces, you are free to turn to the ‘true’ one-gallon tub of Nelson’s ice cream because of the time saved not worrying about the chain.
 There’s nothing better than that.